Are you a parent considering tutoring for your child?

 Naturally your family is free to vacation as you wish, and with advance notice, it is not a problem at all.
 If possible, inform me the week before.

 It is extremely important that your child attend lessons regularly.
 If not, the progress will be slow.
 But things do come up, I know.
 If your child can’t make it, the lesson will be made up at the soonest time we can arrange.
 I need 6 hours notice in advance so that I can schedule another child in your slot.
-Without the notice, the lesson is forfeited.
+Without 6 hours notice, the paid lesson is forfeited.

 What if I want to stop the tutoring?